ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 Under the hood, the TickTimer is just a target tick, and the methods you call will compare the target tick to the current tick.

+The reason you don't want to use a counting float, that you subtract the delta time from each frame, is that that's going to create a lot of network traffic.
+The updated countdown value will have to be sent to each client *each tick*.
+Using a `TickTimer`, the only value sent over the network is the end-tick, and each tick, you'll just compare that to the current tick, no network traffic needed.
+One float per tick might not sound like a lot, but if you have a few of these for every unit in the game, that quickly adds up.

 ## Simulation Input

 As mentioned in the overview, input into the simulation can be done with either Remote Procedure Calls or networked input.

 ### Remote Procedure Calls

 The remote procedure call will call directly into the host to change values.
 This could be a player performing an emote, that we want replicated on all clients, and it not time critical, so won’t be needing client-side prediction.
-We define a Remote Procedure Call by giving it the [Rpc] attribute
+We define a Remote Procedure Call by giving it the `[Rpc]` attribute

 ```c#
 [Networked] public int lastEmotePerformed { get; set; }